crawfoal/rails_app_template/README.md

 The script `rm_rails_app` will delete the project's source code, gemset, and databases.

-The meat of the work is done in `app_template.rb`, the script files mainly just deal with the gemsets.
-Any files that are copied into the new project can be found in the `templates` directory.
+The meat of the work is done in `app_template.rb`, the script files mainly just deal with the RVM gemset.
+A few conventions in this file:
+- Any files that are copied into the new project can be found in the `templates` directory.
+- The `snippets` directory contains longer code blocks that are to be inserted into files that Rails and other gems generate.

 ## Gems this Template Installs